Auditions and Interviews

 Sam represented RBC at the Sam Wanamaker Festival at Shakespeare's Globe Theatre in April 2018.
 It was there that he got noticed and signed by Actorum agency, and his first professional contract since graduation is touring with BlackBox Theatre Company in a specially commissioned First World War play called 'Bully Beef & Whizzbangs'.
 Sam says: "Thanks to RBC I have felt vocally, physically and mentally ready to tackle this challenge, and hopefully any more that are just round the corner."

 Chris appeared at the Edinburgh Festival Fringe in highly commended play 'Our Boys' which was ranked 63rd out of more than 1,600 shows and also won a Derek Award for Best Overall Show.
+He is currently preparing for an Irish Showcase in Dublin, which involves working alongside fellow graduates from other major drama schools in the UK and he is signed with agency Cowley Knox and Guy.

 Originally from South Africa, Taona is currently signed with Ashrow Agency.
 Since graduating he has been assistant director of a show called 'Water Bread and Salt' in London, based on Mandela’s published writings.